saratateno/presentation/rap.md

 You can jam by yourself or with your homies if you like,

-speaking of which-  it’s time to pass the mic.
+(pause) speaking of which it’s time to pass off the mic.

 ### SWITCH